kavadas/blogger-to-joomla/README.md

 ### Running

+First make sure that you have a backup of your site.
+The application will create content to your site.
 Assuming that your site is located under /var/www/yoursite:
 ```
 cd /var/www/yoursite/cli
 php BloggerToJoomla.php